Catherine Chipembere: Political life

-Catherine Chipembere was forced into exile from Malawi together with her husband and lived outside the country for 29 years.
+Catherine Chipembere was exiled from Malawi together with her husband and they lived outside the country for 29 years.
 In 1994, after the end of Banda's rule, she returned to Malawi as a hero.
 She was elected as the first female member of the Malawian parliament.
 Later she served as the first deputy minister of education, science and technology and then as deputy minister of health and population.
 She was able to use her degree to oversee primary and secondary school education.

 She retired from her political career in 1998 and started the "Women's Initiative Network".
 In a widely publicised move, she decided to keep her husband's surname in spite of remarrying, as a political statement.
 She was sued by the Chipembere family for maintaining her Chipembere surname.
 Although ultimately winning the case, Catherine was removed from her post and residence in the government sector in 1998 by the Muluzi government.